sezzle/sezzle-magento/README.md

 # Sezzle Extension for Magento 1

 ## Introduction
 This document will help you in installing `Sezzle's Magento` extension.
-This extension is a certified one and listed [here](https://marketplace.magento.com/sezzle-sezzle-sezzlepay.html) in the marketplace.
-The plugin can also be downloaded from [github](https://github.com/sezzle/sezzle-magento).
+The extension can also be downloaded from [here](https://github.com/sezzle/sezzle-magento/releases).

 ### For all purposes assume [Magento] as your root Magento directory.
 ## How to install the extension?